wteepe1/Scripts_Week3/README.md

 `curl https://raw.githubusercontent.com/IntroToCompBioLSU-Spr20/Scripts2_Week4/master/chiari.summary_statistics.csv`

 What happens?
 How could we save the contents that we're downloading to a file directly?
+  -it displayed the contents of the file, but did not save it -Curl ... > ... saves it as a new file and allows you to name it

 ## Searching Within Files